 No one can guarantee success all the time and it’s unrealistic to expect that from your team.
 Some managers do not know how to handle failure and resort to blaming or punishing their team members.
 This demotivates everyone involved in the process and prevents them from gaining a lesson from the experience.

 As a manager, your job is to constructively deal with failed objectives.
 Identify the weak areas respectfully and work together with your team to address those weaknesses.
 Your team might fail in some of the objectives you set for them, but going through the process will make them perform better in the future.

-OKR is an excellent tool for determining goals and project management is excellent for optimizing your processes.
-When combined, these two frameworks can give you a comprehensive setup to focus on both the macro and micro aspects of the company.
+OKR is an excellent tool for determining goals and project tracking software is excellent for optimizing your processes.
+When combined, these two frameworks can give you a comprehensive set up to focus on both the macro and micro aspects of the company.